raypulver/LEON/README.md

 # LEON
 ## Little Endian Object Notation

 This is an optimized binary format for the serialization of JavaScript data structures that works in the browser and Node.
-There is a C implementation of LEON and it is will available as an optimized native extension for PHP5 and PHP7.
+There is a C implementation of LEON and it will soon be available as an optimized native extension for PHP5 and PHP7.

 LEON is a far more compact alternative to JSON that operates like a flatbuffer and is compatible with the browser.
 It is more compact than msgpack and also many times faster to encode/decode, even without the use of a native addon.
 Instead of formatting the data as a human-readable string LEON stores its byte representation as a `Buffer` in Node.js or as an `ArrayBuffer` in the browser.
 There is no use of compression.
 If the target environment does not support typed arrays LEON will fall back to using a string.